korial29/lit-pdf-viewer/README.md

 ### Font icons

-The components comes with a custom icon font, displayed in the toolbar.
+The component comes with a custom icon font, displayed in the toolbar.
 Copy `node_modules/lit-pdf-viewer/fonts` and `node_modules/lit-pdf-viewer/style` folders in your project bundle folder.